Scholarly Comments on Academic Economics

 • Abbreviations should be used sparingly and only after identifying the complete name once (followed by the abbreviation in parentheses).

 • Numbers, letters, or Roman numerals should not be used to divide sections.
 Major sections should be divided by a bold title in all caps centered on the page.
-When a major section is divided into at least two subsections, subsections should be identified by a title in bold, small caps, at the left side of the page.
+When a major section is divided into at least two subsections, subsections should be identified by a title in bold at the left side of the page.
 For example:

 Adaptive Expectations